mclueppers/docker-sks/README.md

   --name sks \
   -e "SKS_SERVER_CONTACT=YOUR_OPENPGP_KEYID" \
   -v /docker/sks:/var/lib/sks \
-  connectical/sks
+  mclueppers/sks
 ```

-Take note that if you dont have a valid SKS database, the server will not
+Take note that if you don't have a valid SKS database, the server will not
 run.
 Please, take a look to [dump documentation][4] and [SKS Readme][5] for
 more info.